 To give you a cost estimate, we need to understand:

 - Insurance.
 Using insurance dramatically lowers your cost, but the exact amounts are specific to just your policy.
 Consider providing your insurance information as early as possible since there’s no commitment and it’s 100% confidential.

 - Location.
-Our locations offer different amenities and staff-ratios, which impact the cost.
-Our lowest cost option is in Knoxville, which accepts Medicaid.
-Our highest cost options are on the beach in Florida and in Murfreesboro.
+Our locations offer different amenities and staff-to-patient ratios, which impact the cost.
+Our lowest cost rehab is in Knoxville, which accepts Medicaid.
+Our highest-cost inpatient rehab in Murfreesboro is still much lower than most other private rehabs in the state.
 All locations are in-network with insurance.
 Occasionally, an insurance policy prefers one of our locations over another.
 If that is the case, we will talk about that with you.

 - Timeline.
 Medical detox is the most expensive part of the process.
 Some people need to spend 10 days in detox, while others only need one day.
 The same idea applies to the total length of treatment.

 Understanding insurance is complicated, but it comes down to three concepts – deductible, coinsurance and out-of-pocket maximum.

 - You pay until you meet your deductible.
 This is a set amount you pay for healthcare before insurance companies pay anything.
 It resets every year.
 Some plans have no deductible, though the average deductible in 2019 was $1,655.
 You usually hit your deductible with rehab, which reduces any future healthcare costs for the year.

 - Then, you pay coinsurance, which is the percentage of healthcare costs that you share with your insurance company after your deductible — unless your policy covers 100%.
 For example, if you have a $100 healthcare cost and your plan has 80% coinsurance, you owe $20.